 Online Mechanical Drafting & CAD/CADD Programs

-In the 2019-2020 academic year, 145 schools offered some type of mechanical drafting and mechanical drafting CAD/CADD program.
+In 2019-2020, 145 schools offered a mechanical drafting and mechanical drafting CAD/CADD program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.